Jean-Marc Vallée (born March 9, 1963) is a French Canadian director, writer, producer, and editor from Quebec.

 Tropes from his works

-- Anti-Hero: He specializes in flawed, dysfunctional protagonists who are face with circumstances beyond their control and become different people by the end.
+- Anti-Hero: He specializes in flawed, dysfunctional protagonists who are faced with circumstances beyond their control and become different people by the end.

 - Central Theme: Life can be hard and stressful but love will help you through it all.